Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 We must teach by example.
 Teach kids how to interact positively with one another and with us.
 They watch how we act and model their behavior after ours.
 But they also have to be directly taught certain principles.

 - Show kindness – Practicing kindness – and teaching it – can and should be encouraged!
-Here is a lesson plan bundle that can help you to teach about kindness.
+Here is a lesson plan bundle that can help you teach about kindness.

 - Read & Share – Read books and share videos that address character traits.
-Here are lists of books and videos that reinforce important social-emotional skills: responsibility, respect, kindness, friendship, self-regulation, and growth mindset.
+Here are lists of books and videos that reinforce essential social-emotional skills: responsibility, respect, kindness, friendship, self-regulation, and growth mindset.

 6. Give Students a Voice in the Daily Routine